The Vivo X90 lineup will get a global launch on 31 January 2023

-(Pocket-lint) - Those who have been waiting to hear when the Vivo X90 series would get a global launch need wait just a little while longer - until 31 January, in fact.
+Those who have been waiting to hear when the Vivo X90 series would get a global launch need wait just a little while longer - until 31 January, in fact.

 That news comes via a leaker who shared a launch event poster on Twitter.
 In it, we see that the Vivo X90 series will get that event at the very end of January, but little else is confirmed.
 The lineup, which includes the X90, X90 Pro, and X90 Pro+ all launched in China in early December but this is the international launch.
 The one we're really interested in.